DiseaseTranscriptomicsLab/diseasetranscriptomicslab.github.io/README.md

 ## Deploying

-Push to `main` — GitHub Pages redeploys automatically within ~60 seconds.
+Deployment happens automatically when a pull request is merged into `main` — GitHub Pages rebuilds within ~60 seconds.

-For non-Git users: edit files directly on GitHub (click the file → pencil icon ✏ → Commit changes).
+**Never push directly to `main`** — see the branch workflow above.

 **First-time setup:** Settings → Pages → Source → Deploy from branch → `main` → `/ (root)`.